On a Constraint on Invariant Measures of Certain Cellular Automata: Generalizing the Results Beyond Bi-Permutative Cellular Automata

 \textbf{(ii):} $C_W$ is a union of fibers of the projection mentioned in (i), thus the restriction of that projection to $W\setminus C_W$ is also a closed map on its image, and thus a homeomorphism.
 The proof continues as that of (i).\\

 \end{proof}

-Prop. \ref{generation_continuity} means that for every point outside of the negligible set the value at $\left(1,0\right)$ is already determined by a cylinder of fixed values on row zero from index $\left(0,0\right)$ up to some index $\left(n,0\right)$ (with the points in the negligible set withdrawn from it).
+Prop. \ref{generation_continuity} means that for every point (in case (ii), outside of the negligible set $\left(C_W\right)_0$) the value at $\left(1,0\right)$ is already determined by a cylinder of fixed values on row zero from index $\left(0,0\right)$ up to some index $\left(n,0\right)$ (with the points in the negligible set withdrawn from it).